apoapse1/Librum-for-Skyrim-VR/README.md

 This means that any additional mods you have installed on top of Librum will be deleted.
 However, your downloads folder will not be touched!

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _Overwrite existing modlist_ button.
+Note that some in-game settings will get reset when updating.
+Check them all again!
+Particularly, "dynamic resolution" and "disable lod" in the "VR Performance" settings menu.

 ## Features of Librum
 Librum significantly affects nearly every aspect of gameplay; in this section, I explain all of the significant changes that have been made, and how they change the Skyrim experience.
 I will separate it here into various "modules" for ease of explanation -- however, this does not reflect any clean-cut separations of Librum mechanics.
 Changes from the various modules overlap, affect one another, and work together to create a consistent Librum experience.
 For instance, _Spell Research_ forces mages to interact with the survival elements of Librum, and these survival elements turn a quest like _Clockwork_ into a precarious and time-sensitive escape mission.